moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## Track {#model-track}

 A *track* is a sequence of groups ({{model-group}}).
-It is the entity against which a consumer issues a subscrption request.
+It is the entity against which a consumer issues a subscription request.
 A subscriber can request to receive individual tracks starting at a group boundary, including any new objects pushed by the producer while the track is active.

 # Track naming {#track-name}

 Tracks are identified by a unique string identifier, called the "Full Track Name" and defined as the concatenation of a Track Namespace and a Track Name, both of which are of variable length.
-The Full Track Name SHOULD be sufficiently unique to unambiguosuly distinguish the track from all other tracks being published on the distribution network.
+The Full Track Name SHOULD be sufficiently unique to unambiguously distinguish the track from all other tracks being published on the distribution network.

 This document does not define the exact mechanism of naming Track Namespaces.
 Applications building on top of MoQ SHOULD ensure that the mechanism used guarantees network uniqueness.
 One option would be for an application to use domain names as part of the track namespace.
 Some examples of valid full track names are shown below: